-In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
-SFAS No. 157 establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-The changes to current practice resulting from the application of this Statement relate to the definition of fair value, the methods used to measure fair value, and the expanded disclosures about fair value measurements.
-In February 2008, the FASB issued FASB Staff Position No. FAS 157-1 ("FSP157-1"), Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement Under Statement 13.
-FSP 157-1 amends SFAS No. 157 to exclude from its scope SFAS

-No. 13 and other pronouncements that address fair value measurements for purposes of lease classification or measurement.
+In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
+SFAS 157 established a framework for measuring fair value and expands disclosures about fair value measurements.
+The changes to previous practice resulting from the application of this Statement relate to the definition of fair value, the methods used to measure fair value, and the expanded disclosures about fair value measurements.
+In February 2008, the FASB issued FASB Staff Position No. FAS 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement Under Statement 13 ("FSP 157-1"), FSP 157-1 amended SFAS 157 to exclude from its scope SFAS No. 13 and other pronouncements that address fair value measurements for purposes of lease classification or measurement.
 The scope exception does not apply to assets acquired and liabilities assumed in a business combination that are required to be measured at fair value (including assets and liabilities not related to leases).
-In February 2008, the FASB issued Staff Position 157-2, Effective Date of FASB Statement No. 157, (FSP 157-2) which delays the effective date of SFAS No. 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-We will be required to adopt the provisions of SFAS No. 157 beginning with our fiscal quarter ending June 30, 2008.
-We are currently evaluating the impact of the adoption of SFAS No. 157 on April 1, 2008, but we do not currently believe its adoption will have a material impact on our consolidated financial position, results of operations or cash flows.
+In February 2008, the FASB issued Staff Position 157-2, Effective Date of FASB Statement No. 157, which delayed the effective date of SFAS 157 for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
+In October 2008, the FASB issued FSP FAS No. 157-3, Determining the Fair Value of a Financial Asset When the Market for That Asset is Not Active ("FSP 157-3").
+FSP 157-3 clarifies the application of SFAS 157, in situations where the market is not active.
+We considered the guidance provided by FSP 157-3 in our determination of estimated fair values as of December 31, 2008, and determined that the impact was not material.
+We adopted SFAS 157 effective April 1, 2008 for financial assets and liabilities measured on a recurring basis.
+The adoption of SFAS 157 for financial assets and liabilities did not have a material impact on our financial position or results of operations.
+See Note 6 to the consolidated financial statements for more information regarding the adoption of SFAS 157.

-In July 2006, the FASB issued FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an Interpretation of FASB Statement 109 ("FIN 48").
-FIN 48 prescribes a comprehensive model for how a company should recognize, measure, present, and disclose in its financial statements uncertain tax positions that the company has taken or expects to take on a tax return (including a decision whether to file or not to file a return in a particular jurisdiction).
-Under the Interpretation, the financial statements will reflect expected future tax consequences of such positions presuming the taxing authorities' full knowledge of the position and all relevant facts, but without considering time values.
-The Interpretation substantially changes the applicable accounting model and is likely to cause greater volatility in income statements as more items are recognized discretely within income tax expense.
-The Interpretation also revises disclosure requirements and introduces a prescriptive, annual, tabular roll-forward of the unrecognized tax benefits.
-The Interpretation requires qualitative and quantitative disclosures, including discussion of reasonably possible changes that might occur in the recognized tax benefits over the next 12 months; a description of open tax years by major jurisdictions; and a roll-forward of all unrecognized tax benefits, presented as a reconciliation of the beginning and ending balances of the unrecognized tax benefits on a worldwide aggregated basis.
-We adopted this standard in the first quarter of fiscal 2008 and the impact of the adoption of FIN 48 is disclosed in Note 5 to the consolidated financial statements.